Derek Goldman

 Artistic and Executive Director/ Co-founder

-Dr. Derek Goldman is an award-winning international stage director, playwright, producer, festival director, adapter/ deviser, curator, and published scholar.
+Dr. Derek Goldman is an award-winning international stage director, playwright, producer, festival director, adapter/deviser, curator, published scholar and convener working at the intersection of performance, civic dialogue, and global affairs.
 He serves as Artistic and Executive Director of The Laboratory for Global Performance & Politics (The Lab), which he co-founded in 2012 with Ambassador Cynthia Schneider with a mission “to humanize global politics through performance.”
-Under his leadership, The Lab has grown into a unique organization that is both a global destination for students and an expansive network of global collaborators, and is recognized for its distinctive thought-leadership and innovation at the intersection of performance, politics, education, and social justice.
+Under his leadership, The Lab has grown into a unique organization that is both a global destination for students and an expansive network of collaborators worldwide, recognized for its distinctive thought leadership and innovation at the intersection of performance, civic dialogue, education, and global affairs.

 He is Professor of Theater and Performance Studies at Georgetown with a joint appointment in the School of Foreign Service as Professor of Global Performance, Culture and Politics.
-In nineteen years at Georgetown, he has also served as Chair of the Department of Performing Arts and Director of the Theater & Performance Studies Program, and for a decade as Artistic Director of the Davis Performing Arts Center.
+In his more than two decades at Georgetown, he has also served as Chair of the Department of Performing Arts and Director of the Theater & Performance Studies Program, and for more than a decade as Artistic Director of the Davis Performing Arts Center.

-Goldman has directed over 100 theatrical productions and has worked regularly as an adapter/playwright at leading off Broadway, and international and regional theaters such as Steppenwolf in Chicago; Shakespeare Theater Company, The Kennedy Center, Arena Stage, Ford’s Theater, Lincoln Center and Theater for A New Audience, Berkeley Rep, Baltimore Center Stage, Everyman Theater, Mosaic, Theater J, Berkeley Rep, Segal Center (Montreal), and many others.
+Goldman has directed over 100 theatrical productions and has worked regularly as an adapter/playwright at leading Off-Broadway, international, and regional theaters such as Steppenwolf in Chicago; Shakespeare Theater Company, The Kennedy Center, Arena Stage, Ford’s Theater, Lincoln Center, Theater for A New Audience, Berkeley Rep, Baltimore Center Stage, Folger, Everyman Theater, Mosaic, Theater J, Synetic Theater, Segal Center (Montreal), and many others.